rewheaton/rewheaton.github.io/week_05/llm_art_of_war.md

 Overall, I think "The Art of War" is a valuable book that has applications outside of warfare.
 The book's principles can be applied to a variety of fields, including business, law, and personal relationships.
 If you are looking for a book that can help you to think strategically and to achieve your goals, "The Art of War" is a good place to start.
 ```

 I felt like this was particularly impressive until I realized that this type of analysis has been done by countless students for decades and the LLM might just be repeating text that it was trained on.
-To test whether
-the LLM was coming up with truly original content, I asked it "How do the principals of this book apply to cooking?":
+To test whether the LLM was coming up with truly original content, I asked it, "How do the principles of this book apply to cooking?":

 ```